Coed 8v8 Soccer Rules

 – The offside rule is enforced for all instances.
 Goal Kicks, out of bounds on the sidelines and free kicks.

-- Out of bounds if it goes on the concrete or behind the goal, when in doubt keep playing until referee blows the whistle for out of bounds.
+– Out of bounds if it goes on the concrete or behind the goal line/cones.
+When in doubt keep playing until referee blows the whistle for out of bounds.

 – A goal kick should be taken no more than 5 yards from the goal line.

-- NO goal can be scored directly from the kick-off, goal kick or out of bounds.
+– NO goal can be scored directly from the kick-off, goal kick or out of bounds without touching another player.

-- Teams may sub on the fly at any time.
+– Teams may sub on the fly at any time.
 The player leaving the field must be off the field before a new player enters the field.
 Players must sub from about the middle line.
-Both teams should keep their gear and sub from the same side of the field.
+Both teams should keep their gear and sub on the same side of the field.
+Please no offensive or defensive advantage subbing.

 – If tied after regulation it will be tie game.
 (Playoffs will be a 5 minute golden goal then shootout).

-- All free kicks are indirect (unless noted below) with 6 yards away from the ball.
-All free kicks will be on the whistle if the player asks for 6 yards.
+– All free kicks are indirect UNLESS on a foul in the box area.
+The box area is 5 yards from the goal post on both sides and 12 yards out.
+All indirect free kicks are 6 yards away from the ball.
+The indirect free kicks will be on the whistle by the referee if the player asks for 6 yards.

-- There is NO SLIDE TACKLING, Violation is a direct free kick and the player is out for Five Minutes.
+– There is 100% NO SLIDE TACKLING, violation is a free kick and the player is out for Two Minutes.
 The next offense the player is out for the rest of the game and subs are allowed.

-- A foul in the box that is determined intentional will be a penalty kick.
+– A foul in the box, meaning the first cone on both sides that is determined intentional will be a penalty kick.

 Each team shall field 8 players on the field at one time (no more than 6 men).
 LTS Chicago allows a team to play a legal game shorthanded with a minimum of 6 players, with at least 1 female.
 Teams may have as many players on their roster as they want.
 There is no maximum limit on the amount of females on the field at one time.
 All rosters must be finalized by the third week of the regular season.
 No players that aren’t on the roster can play in the playoffs.